ankits0ni/database_testing/README.md

 ## Conclusion

-In conclusion, this heuristic evaluation highlights critical areas where the eConestoga application can improve its usability.
-The recommendations provided are based on my analysis and understanding of user interaction challenges within the app.
-By addressing these issues, eConestoga can enhance its user interface and experience, ultimately leading to higher user satisfaction and efficiency.
-Continuous evaluation and refinement based on user feedback will be crucial in maintaining and improving usability standards over time.
+In conclusion, this evaluation identifies critical areas where the eConestoga application can improve its usability.
+The recommendations provided are tailored to address these issues and enhance the user interface and experience.
+By implementing these improvements and continuously gathering user feedback, eConestoga can maintain and improve its usability standards over time, resulting in higher user satisfaction and efficiency.

 ---